TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 ![Want some free samples?](/img/posts/misc/dsp/sampling.png){.w-90}
 {.center}

-<sup>Green line: continuous, original signal.
-Black dots: discrete, sampled signal.</sup>
+<sup>Green line: original, continuous signal.
+Black dots: sampled, discrete signal.</sup>
 {.center}

 Digital audio signals are represented discretely by storing samples at regular intervals instead of having a single continuous line.

 The **sample rate** refers to how fast we chop, how fast we sample our audio.
-Choosing an appropriate sample rate for your application is pretty crucial.
+Choosing an appropriate sample rate for your application is an important consideration.
 Audio is usually sampled at 44.1kHz or 48kHz.
 But why are these rates so common?
 To answer this, we first need to learn about the…

 ### Nyquist-Shannon Sampling Theorem